 Organize team games and events.
 Assign fun names to the teams such as Pirates and Swashbucklers.
 Here are a few game ideas:

 - Blind Man’s Bacon: This is a variation of '"Steal The Bacon."
 Two teams of players form a circle, half on one side, half on the other with two squirt guns in the center of the circle.
 When a number is called, the corresponding player for each team puts on a blindfold.
 At a signal, the two blindfolded players move toward the center where a squirt gun is located.
-The object is to reach the squirt gun and squirt the other guy before he came make it back behind the protection of his team.
+The object is to reach the squirt gun and squirt the other guy before he can make it back behind the protection of his team.
 Teams are allowed to shout instructions to the blindfolded players.

 - Water Balloon Toss: Gather your 2 teams into straight lines facing each other, about 2 yards apart.
 The players in line 1 each toss a water balloon to opposite players in line 2.
 Any players who have a balloon burst are out.
 After each balloon bursts, a new balloon is brought into play, both lines take one step backward and toss again.
-Repeat until only one pair of players remains.
+Repeat until only one pair of players remain.

 - Water Balloon Race: Gather 4 or more players into two teams.
 On the word "go," the first player on each team puts a water balloon under his chin then races to the end of the course and back.
 When he gets back to his team, he has to pass the water balloon to the next player without using his hands.
 If the balloon breaks, the player has to go get a new balloon and start over.
 The first team to finish wins.